vmactions/freebsd-vm/README.md

 The `runs-on: macos-latest` must be `macos-latest`.

 The `envs: 'MYTOKEN MYTOKEN2'` is the env names that you want to pass into freebsd vm.
-These are optional, but `ASSUME_ALWAYS_YES: yes` is mandatory if you are going to use `pkg install` in the `prepare` phase later on.

 The `run: xxxxx `  is the command you want to run in freebsd vm.

 The env variables are all copied into the VM, and the source code and directory are all synchronized into the VM.

 The working dir for `run` in the VM is the same as in the Host machine.